 One of the reasons I can hear how good this DAC really is, is down to the exceptional acoustics in the mastering studio.
 There are gigantic 20 x henge bass traps in the studio that make a huge difference to the accuracy of the low end that comes out of the PMC (IB1S – large format) monitoring.
 These large broadband bass traps are part of a no compromise acoustic treatment of the studio, which includes bass trapping, lower mid range trapping, absorption for the mids and also difusion.
 With this kind of specialist room treatment and correct placement of high end monitoring the DAC-1 HDR is allowed to really shine and sonically inform.
 This is what mastering is about, true sonic reference where consistent results are expected and can be produced for clients.

 The DAC-1 HDR is an oversampling DAC as most modern high end designs are and this completely eliminates jitter artifacts using what Benchmark call “Ultralock”.
 As such the stereo imaging is spot on, there is exceptional dynamics, transient reproduction, solidity and accuracy of sound and a ruler flat frequency response, sonic traits that are hard to beat.
 Some studios swap their DAC/ADC like the change of wind direction I prefer a solid reference I can trust day in day out for my clients results.
 The Benchmark DAC-1 HDR is exactly that, solid and accurate.
-In addition to being a very good DAC for driving our analogue equipment chain it has a very good audiophile grade headphone amplifier, perfect for spotting defects such as clicks in audio.
+In addition to being a very good DAC for driving our analogue equipment chain it has a good quality headphone amplifier, perfect for spotting defects such as clicks in audio.

 There are so many DAC’s on the market and another aspect of Benchmark’s attention to detail was related to the user manual, this DAC has been very rigourously tested and that is always reassuring as a mastering engineer.
 Whilst specifications alone do not always give a full picture of how any piece of audio equipment will sound it does provide confidence if you can interpret those specifications.
 The manual is filled with graph upon graph of various test conditions and it becomes very clear that Benchmark’s engineering team are highly competent from a technical perspective and not shy of showing their achievement with this device.
 This DAC allows me to hear all sonic details through the PMC IB1S large format monitors.